irods/irods_capability_automated_ingest/docker/demo/README.md

 Use this Compose project to test out the ingest tool.
 There is a Docker volume shared between the iRODS service and the ingest workers that can be used for testing scans.
 There is another shared volume used to host the Minio storage.

-It's easiest to try out scanning things from the `ingest-celery-worker` service instance.
+It's easiest to try out scanning things from the `ingest-celery-workers` service instance.

 ## Build